raspberrypilearning/gravity-simulator/worksheet.md

 	![Set costume center](images/set-costume-center.png)

-1. Clive on the `scripts` tab of the sprite and save your Scratch project work by clicking on **File** and **Save As**.
+1. Click on the `scripts` tab of the sprite and save your Scratch project work by clicking on **File** and **Save As**.
 Name your progam **Gravity simulation** and save it in your home directory or some place that you can find it later.

 ## Create variables to store data